 These granola bites are loaded with whole grain oats, nuts, seeds and dried fruit so they offer a ton of nutrients and pack a lot of energy into one little bite.
 Here’s what you need:

-old fashioned oats – rolled oats are my oat of choice for these bites because they absorb a good amount of liquid and hold their shape during the mixing process.
-All oats are naturally gluten-free, but they are also one of the top foods that are contaminated in processing, so look for certified gluten-free oats if you need these bites to be gluten-free.
-I usually buy the Bob’s Red Mill gluten-free rolled oats.
+- old fashioned oats – rolled oats are my oat of choice for these bites because they absorb a good amount of liquid and hold their shape during the mixing process.

 Customize Your Granola Bites

-Like a traditional granola recipe, these bites are pretty customizable so feel free to play around with a different combo of nuts, seeds and dried fruit.
+Like my healthy granola recipe, these bites are pretty customizable so feel free to play around with a different combo of nuts, seeds and dried fruit.

 Storing Granola Bites